embrace-io/embrace-docs/content/unity/integration/configure-embrace-android.md

 After creating or finding these template files in your project, make the following changes:

 1. In `baseProjectTemplate.gradle`, add the swazzler as a dependency.
-Make sure you have both Maven Central and JCenter added like shown below (in two places).
+Also, ensure you have both Maven Central and JCenter defined as repositories as shown below.
+Note that they must be added in two places.
     ```
     allprojects {
         buildscript {